MattsonThieme/dl-containers/Singularity/README.md

 # Intel Optimized Singularity Containers

 This repository contains code and instructions for running custom scripts within Singularity containers optimized for execution on Intel Architecture.
 OpenMPI and Horovod libraries facilitate multi-node and multi-worker training.

-All scripts are built for CentOS 7 and may require modifications for other operating systems.
+Note: __All scripts are built for CentOS 7 and may require modifications (i.e. using apt in place of yum on Ubuntu) for other operating systems.__

 ## Configuring the environment